jaschmidt22/weather-dashboard/README.md

 ## Credits

 Throughout the making of this project, I frequently referenced https://openweathermap.org/api and my class repository ASU-VIRT-FSF-PT-10-2023-U-LOLC.
 I also referenced Google, W3Schools, MDN Webdocs, Day.js, Bootstrap, and ChatGPT.
+I also worked with a tutor, Trinh Nguyen, who helped me with some mistakes that I made.

 ## License